Kandy-IO/kandy-cpaas-java-sdk/tutorials/GetStarted.md

 # Get Started

 In this quickstart, we will help you dip your toes in before you dive in.
-This guide will help you get started with the $KANDY$ Node.js SDK.
+This guide will help you get started with the $KANDY$ Java SDK.

 ## Using the SDK